-Welcome to the training on Sickle Cell Disease and Trait provided by Texas Health and Human Services (HHS) and the Texas Department of State Health Services (DSHS).
+Welcome to the training on Sickle Cell Disease and Trait provided by the Texas Health and Human Services Commission (HHSC) and the Texas Department of State Health Services (DSHS).

 The goal of this module is to equip Texas Health Steps providers and others with the ability to coordinate care for children with sickle cell disease and trait, collaborate with other health-care professionals, and communicate effectively with patients and families.